victoryosiobe/kingchop/README.md

 # **KINGCHOP**

-**Kingchop** is a JavaScript english-based library for tokenizing text.
+**Kingchop** is an english-based javaScript library for tokenizing text.
 It uses vast rules for tokenizing, and you can adjust them with ease.

 ## **Why Use Kingchop?**